Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 14. Seljalandsfoss Waterfall

-Seljalandsfoss is one of the best-known waterfalls in Iceland since it is easily visible from Route 1 (the famous Ring Road), and it looks just as stunning from far as it does from up close.
+Seljalandsfoss is one of the best-known waterfalls in Iceland since it is easily visible from Route 1 (the famous Ring Road), and it looks just as stunning from afar as it does from up close.

 The waterfall drops 60 meters and is part of the Seljalands River that has its origin in the volcano glacier Eyjafjallajökull (the one that erupted in 2010).